jakeokony1024/burger/README.md

 This application makes use of the MVC file structure, seperating out the connections, the orm, the views, the controllers, and making the .handlebars files and CSS files public.

-The tech used to complete this application were mysql, node.js, express, and express handlebars.
+The tech used to complete this application:
+* mysql
+* node.js
+* express
+* express handlebars.

+### Tech Usage ###
-#Mysql was the database used to store our burgers data in.
+Mysql was the database used to store our burgers data in.

-#Express is used to make the requests to and from the database, making use of parseing the data into JSON so it is easily usable.
+Express is used to make the requests to and from the database, making use of parseing the data into JSON so it is easily usable.

-#Express handlebars is used to dynamically render the html to the view.
+Express handlebars is used to dynamically render the html to the view.

-#Node.js is used to run the CLI as well as console logs all errors and any data pulled from the database.
+Node.js is used to run the CLI as well as console logs all errors and any data pulled from the database.